Israel Independence Day: Celebrating Yom HaAtzmaut

 A Very Personal Day

 Almost every high school in Israel has a “memorial corner” with the photos of the school graduates who fell in battle or while on military duty.
-Some high schools stage their own Yom Hazikaron ceremonies and invite the families of the fallen graduates to participate.
+Some high schools stage their own Yom HaZikaron ceremonies and invite the families of the fallen graduates to participate.
 The unique atmosphere of the day is enhanced by the sight of teenagers and children, all dressed in white shirts and blue pants or skirts, on their way to school, and thousands of soldiers in uniform on their way to the military cemeteries.

 Soldiers lined up in front of a cemetery.